 Proposal:

-The time between PSFCH reception and next PSCCH/PSSCH retransmission (i.e., ’b’) does not exceed Tproc.
+The time between PSFCH reception and next PSCCH/PSSCH retransmission (i.e., ’b’) does not exceed Tprep.

 No additional specification is introduced for the case that the time between the last PSFCH reception and the SL HARQ report to the gNB is smaller than the processing time at the UE.